 California law allows for little leniency with driving under the influence charges and convictions.
 Though getting charged with a DUI in Napa, CA is considered a misdemeanor in most cases, there are instances where the circumstances result in the state charging the crime on a much more serious level.
+A Napa Felony DUI Attorney can help you navigate this complex legal landscape.
 Though any DUI conviction can have serious effects on your life, the potential consequences can significantly increase if you are charged with and convicted of a felony.

 It is never recommended to fight a DUI charge without an attorney, but it becomes even more important to consult with an experienced DUI lawyer when you are facing felony charges.
 The Law Office of Conor Bell can guide you through this complicated legal situation, helping you reach the most favorable outcome.
 With experience as a former prosecutor and a strong history as a criminal justice attorney, Conor has immense knowledge of the justice system.
 This knowledge will be applied to creating a positive outcome for your case, getting you back to your life as soon as possible.